niallmccullagh/react-redux-firebase/src/README.md

-# Building the app
+# Navigating the app

-* Create Page
-* Create route
+This is a walkthrough of how the application hangs together, which should help understand the flow so that you can add/change things.

+## App entry point

+The app starts at index.js as the top level component.
+In this application we are using reacts router to determine which component should be rendered.

-## The redux bit
+## Routing
-* Create the actions (see actions readme)
-* Create the reducers (see reducers readme)
-* Create the store (see store readme)
-* Inject the store into react at the root (see store readme)
-* Connect redux to Page (see below)
+The routes.js file holds the configuration of which components is rendered for what route.
+The components are imported and then assigned a route.
+The code for the component is in the file noted by the path of the import.

-## Components vs Containers
+## Components

-In Redux, a container is a "smart" React component that's hooked directly into the store, while components refer to "dumb" React components that are unaware of Redux.

-## Pages

-A page a component that is linked to a route.

-They declare and export a class that extends `React.Component` which has a render method that return JSX.
+Component declare and export a class that extends `React.Component` which has a render method that returns JSX.

 React components can be passed properties that can be used either as logic or displayed in a component.